IvanChepurnyi/jit-php-async/README.md

 There was tested [pure PHP implementation](https://github.com/IvanChepurnyi/jit-php-async/blob/main/bin/amphp-http-server.php) of async framework with regular `stream_select` event loop implementation, no additional PHP extensions to boost non-blocking I/O were used.

-There is still planned tests runs for ReactPHP, but still looking for best configuration for it, as it was cutoff much earlier than AMPHP.
+There were planned tests for ReactPHP but due to its missing `Keep-Alive` http server feature it impossible to test on single-thread on my hardware it forces closing of each TCP connection on each request.
+You can find that results are identical for opcache and jit for it as it gets cut off much earlier by linux kernel on `accept` syscal.

 ## Results
 The test has been performed with [wrk2](https://github.com/giltene/wrk2) load testing tool that was configured to run benchmark in the following request throughput modes: